Colorado Rockies (NHL): Move to New Jersey

 The failure of Vickers' petroleum business left him unable to pay the lease at McNichols Arena in 1978.
 The deal was unfavorable from the beginning, as the Rockies never received any revenue from parking, concessions, or advertising.
 Vickers sold the Rockies on July 12 of that year to Arthur Imperatore Sr., whose intention was to keep the franchise in Denver temporarily before moving it to the new arena at the Meadowlands Sports Complex in New Jersey which was under construction and expected to be completed by 1980.
 His imposition of the team's eventual transfer alienated many fans.
 Before he could complete the move, however, Imperatore sold the Rockies to Buffalo-based cable television magnate Peter Gilbert; the NHL Board of Governors unanimously approved the sale on February 10, 1981.
 At the time, the NHL seemed to be committed to keeping a team in Denver.
-Gilbert had promised not to move the team, and league president John Ziegler said that he wanted to make the Rockies a model franchise.
+Gilbert had promised to not move the team, and league president John Ziegler said that he wanted to make the Rockies a model franchise.

 By 1982, the team continued to have financial hardships and were up for sale again.
 This included a failed bid by an Ottawa-based ownership group intent on moving the Rockies to the Canadian capital, and even considering merging the team into the Capitals much like the league did four years before between the Cleveland Barons (the former Golden Seals) and Minnesota North Stars.
 Ultimately, the franchise was sold in May to New Jersey shipping tycoon John McMullen, who also owned Major League Baseball's Houston Astros.
 He announced that he had "big plans" for the franchise, but they involved making the long-awaited move to New Jersey.
 The team was relocated for the 1982–83 season and renamed the New Jersey Devils.